gasiepgodoy/WDN-Models-and-Data-Sets/README.md

 ## Using the data

-Check the folders to see some examples of our datasets and how we use them to perform a variety of analyses regarding leakage in water distribution networks.
-Each one of them contains different insights and tools that you might want to adopt!
-Start [here](./GraphLeak%20A%20realistic%20dataset%20to%20detect%20and%20locate%20leaks%20in%20water%20distribution%20networks) to check the in-depth explanation of the dataset and feel free to check out the other publications of our research group.
+Explore the folders to see examples of our datasets and how we use them to perform various leakage analyses in water distribution networks.
+Each folder contains distinct insights and tools you can adopt for your own work!
+Start [here](./Publications/GraphLeak%20A%20realistic%20dataset%20to%20detect%20and%20locate%20leaks%20in%20water%20distribution%20networks) for an in-depth explanation of the dataset, and feel free to explore our research group's other publications.

 ## Developers and contributors
 - Eduardo Paciência Godoy (eduardo.godoy@unesp.br) - Associate Professor, Unesp Sorocaba
 - Rodrigo Pita Rolle (rodrigo.rolle@unesp.br) - Assistant Professor, Unesp Itapeva
 - Weliton do Carmo Rodrigues (wc.rodrigues@unesp.br) - Ph.D. student, Unesp Sorocaba
-- Lucas Roberto Tomazini (lucas.tomazini@unesp.br) - Ms.C. student, Unesp Sorocaba
+- Lucas Roberto Tomazini (lucas.tomazini@unesp.br) - M.Sc. student, Unesp Sorocaba

 Contributors: Alexandre da Silva Simões (Unesp Sorocaba), Esther Luna Colombini (Unicamp).

+## Funding
+This research project is financed in part by the following entities/grants:
+- Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP) - grant 2025/09285-5
+- Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq)

 # Citation
 Please cite one of the following papers if you use our content for your research: